SeanKilleen/hotchocolate/website/src/docs/hotchocolate/api-reference/filtering.md

 Here a quick introduction:

-_Type_

-A type is a description of a GraphQL Type System Object.
+* _Type_: A type is a description of a GraphQL Type System Object.
 Hot Chocolate builds types during schema creation.
 Types specify how a GraphQL Type looks like.
 It holds, for example, the definition, fields, interfaces, and all life cycle methods.
 Type do only exist on startup; they do not exist on runtime.

-_Type Definition_

-Each type has a definition that describes the type.
+* _Type Definition_: Each type has a definition that describes the type.
 It holds, for example, the name, description, the CLR type and the field definitions.
 The field definitions describe the fields that are on the type.

-_Type Descriptor_

-A type descriptor is a fluent interface to describe the type over the definition.
+* _Type Descriptor_: A type descriptor is a fluent interface to describe the type over the definition.
 The type descriptor does not have access to the type itself.
 It operates solely on the definition.

 In the case of filtering, this works nearly the same.
 The `FilterInputType` is just an extension of the `InputObjectType`.
 It also has the same _Definition_.
 The `FilterInputType` stores `FilterOperationField` on this definition.
 These are extensions of the normal `InputField`'s and extend it by a `FilterOperationKind`.